noahehall/theBookOfNoah/0current/koa.md

 # api
+## gotchas
+  - only parent apps can modify their context/settings
+    - i.e. mounted apps inherit from their parent
 ## koa application
   - an object containing an array of middleware functions composed and executed ina stack-like manner upon request
     - content-negotiation, cache freshness, proxy support, redirection, etc